Pigment Yellow 83

 Pigment Yellow 83 is an organic compound that is classified as a diarylide pigment.
 It is used as a yellow colorant.

 The compound is synthesized from three components.
 Treatment of 2,5-dimethoxy-4-chloroaniline with diketene gives an acetoacetylated aniline.
 This compound is then coupled to the bisdiazonium salt obtained from 3,3'-dichlorobenzidine.
+As confirmed by X-ray crystallography, the compound exists as a bis(keto-hydrazide) tautomer, not a true diazo compound.